 - 1. An annualized rate of return in excess of the Barclay's Aggregate Bond Index, Citigroup World Government Bond Ex.
-U.S. and Barclay's High Yield Index in a ratio of 75/15/10, and - 2.
-A rate of return within the top quartile of the InvestorForce database or similar database of the performance of diversified fixed income portfolios.
+U.S. and Barclay's High Yield Index in a ratio of 75/15/10. - 2.
+An annualized rate of return within the upper 33rd percentile of the InvestorForce database or similar database of the annualized returns of diversified international equity portfolios over the short to intermediate term which should result in a top quartile return over longer periods of time.